swalladge/PRT453-project/README.md

 Code is from an example java project.
 THe aim of this project is to perform refactorings to patterns and do development according to the Scrum methodology.

+The actual software is a car sales management system, providing functions for managing, viewing, searching, and tracking an inventory of cars and related information about each car.

 ## Developing